Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 Attractions in Gion District: Gion Corner, Kenninji Temple, Gion Shirakawa, Hanami-koji Dori, Shijo Dori, Yasaka Shrine

-The best hotels in Gion District
+Recommended hotels in Gion District

 - Gion Maifukan: A traditional ryokan just steps away from Gion’s biggest attractions.
 Staff goes above and beyond to enjoy your stay is comfortable.
 Both Japanese- and western-style rooms are available.

-Although it may not possess the outward tourist swagger of Higashiyama or Nakagyo, Shimogyo is still one of the best areas to stay in Kyoto for travellers, if for no other reason than housing the city’s main transportation hub, Kyoto Station.
+Although it may not possess the outward tourist swagger of Higashiyama or Nakagyo, Shimogyo is still one of the best neighbourhoods to stay in Kyoto for travellers, if for no other reason than housing the city’s main transportation hub, Kyoto Station.

-Besides being the perfect launching pad for your Kyoto day trips, Shimogyo is a great neighbourhood to eat, shop, and to put your finger on the pulse of the city.
+Besides being the perfect launching pad for your Kyoto day trips, Shimogyo is a great neighbourhood to stay to eat, shop, and to put your finger on the pulse of the city.

 Attractions in Shimogyo: Nishi Hanganji Temple, Higashi Honganji Temple, Ryukoku Museum, Umekoji Park, Shōsei-en Garden, Kyoto Station

-The best hotels in Shimogyo
+Recommended hotels in Shimogyo